 The key to a perfect blistered shishito pepper is to keep them moving in the pan over medium-high heat.
 If the heat is too low, they won’t blister or get those delicious brown spots, and if it’s too hot they’ll just burn.

-How to Blister Shishito Peppers
+How to Sauté Shishito Peppers

-1. Prepare shishito peppers to sauté.
+1. Prepare shishito peppers to sauté

 Place the peppers in a colander and give them a quick rinse under the tap.
 Then pat them well to dry.
 Any water that remains on the skin will cause the hot oil to spatter.

-2. Heat your pan and add the oil.
+2. Heat your pan and add the oil

 Heat a large, non-stick frying pan over medium high heat.
 My stovetop runs hot, so I set the knob on 6 out of 10.